HenniePenny/03-JS-password-generator/README.md

 - WHEN all prompts are answered, THEN a password is generated that matches the selected criteria
 - WHEN the password is generated, THEN the password is either displayed in an alert or written to the page

+## Challenges
+- only use the chosen arrays for the password
+- refer to the correct array in the generate password function

 ## Screenshot
 ![Screenshot of password generator](/assets/03-javascript-homework-demo.png)